Using Dictato

 For longer dictations, press Fn + Space while holding Fn.
 The recording locks and you can let go of the keyboard.

-While locked, you can use your hands for anything: open another app, grab a screenshot, draw on screen.
+While locked, you can use your hands for anything: open another app, grab a screenshot, draw on screen with tools.
 The recording keeps going.

 Stopping a locked recording